mightycoco/fsdeploy/README.md

       }

 - You can have multiple targets for the same source.
-  Just add multiple nodes then with different targetts which copy from the same source.
+  Just add multiple nodes then with different targets which copy from the same source.
 - Adding include/exclude rules in the form of glob patterns